electric-eloquence/fepper/README.md

 CSS in the `source/_styles/bld` directory, run `npm install` in the `extend` directory.
 Then, uncomment the `stylus:`-prefixed tasks in `extend/contrib.js`.
-The Stylus files are written in the terse, Python-like, indentation-based syntax; however, the more verbose, CSS-like syntax (with curly braces, colons, and semi-colons) is perfectly valid as well.
+The Stylus files are written in the terse, Python-like, indentation-based syntax.
+However, the more verbose, CSS-like syntax (with curly braces, colons, and semi-colons) is perfectly valid as well.

 The UI's viewport resizer buttons are dependent on the values in this file.
 The